 onCourse messaging is for outbound messages only.
 Inbound messages will be sent to the reply address specified in your message and will not be visible in onCourse.

-If you wish to find a group of contacts who have a particular history of interactions with your college, onCourse will allow you to perform advanced search functions, then use the combined email, SMS and mail messaging tool to contact these clients.
+If you wish to find a group of contacts who have a particular history of interactions with your college, onCourse will allow you to perform advanced search functions, then use the combined email & SMS messaging tool to contact these clients.
 For example, you can search for all students who enrolled in a course containing the word "french" in the last 365 days and then send them all an invitation to enrol in your new class, Provence Study Tour, prior to its public release.
 Any of the standard and advanced search mechanisms in the contact list view can be used to choose people to send a message to.

 Sophisticated bounce processing is in place for email, notifying you if a message is undeliverable.